bacpop/PopPUNK/docs/tutorial.rst

                            [default = 1]

 .. note::
-   Threads will only be used if ``--full-db`` is *not* specified and sketching of the representatives is performed at the end.
+   If using the default mixture model threads will only be used if ``--full-db`` is *not* specified and sketching of the representatives is performed at the end.
+   Threads are used for ``--dbscan``.

 .. _refine-model: